Marcus-Peterson/ThermoLinkAi/README.md

 <li><h2>3: Easy deployment</h2></li>
 <h4> Deployment on Replit is straightforward</h4>
 <p>Unlike services such as heroku, Azure, AWS.
 In which you have to setup a workflow (arguably, this is the better solution.
 Since it allows for a more streamlined CI/CD).
 But due to the minimal proccessing power that was required for this API to function, I decided that Replit was the better choice.
-And first and foremost <p><bold>cheaper</bold></p>.
+And first and foremost: cheaper.
 Other than pressing the deploy button, it isnt much to it.</p>
 </ul>
 <br />